MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

 1. Open the **15-Starter-Sales Analysis.pbix** file.

-    >Note : Ignore and close the warning asking to apply changes.
+    >Note : Ignore and close any warnings asking to apply changes.

 ### Review the data model

 1. In Power BI Desktop, at the left, switch to **Model** view.

     ![](Images/work-with-model-relationships-image2.png)

-2. Use the model diagram to review the model design.
+1. Use the model diagram to review the model design.

     ![](Images/work-with-model-relationships-image3.png)

-3. Notice that there are three relationships between the **Date** and **Sales** tables.
+1. Notice that there are three relationships between the **Date** and **Sales** tables.

     ![](Images/work-with-model-relationships-image4.png)

     *The **Date** column in the **Date** table is a unique column representing the "one” side of the relationships.
 Filters applied to any column of the **Date** table propagate to the **Sales** table using one of the relationships.*

-4. Hover the cursor over each of the three relationships to highlight the "many” side column in the **Sales** table.
+5. Hover the cursor over each of the three relationships to highlight the "many” side column in the **Sales** table.

-5. Notice that the relationship to the **OrderDate** column is a solid line, while the other relationships are represented by a dotted line.
+6. Notice that the relationship to the **OrderDate** column is a solid line, while the other relationships are represented by a dotted line.

     *A solid line represents an active relationship.
 There can only be one active relationship path between two model tables, and the path is used by default to propagate filters between tables.
 Conversely, a dotted line represents an inactive relationship.
 Inactive relationships are used only when explicitly invoked by DAX formulas.*